jas-chen/jsty/README.md

 ## Browser Support
 IE >= 9
-> Built-in prefixer will not prefix old flexbox syntax.
+> Old flexbox syntax is not supported by the built-in prefixer.

 ## Inspirations